-What Can You do Instead
+What Can You Do Instead

 Instead of allowing life or yourself to get in the way of your workout.
 Find an alternative that gives you the results.
-While it may be a slower turn around time if you use this method as your main form of exercise, it’s a great way to workout and get everything you need done.
+While it may be a slower turn around time if you use this method as your main form of exercise, it’s a great way to workout and gets everything you need to be done.
 You’ve got no excuses now.
 Check out this household workout that can be a great filler for when you can’t get to the gym.

 The Kitchen Sink Leg Burner

 While you’re standing at the kitchen sink doing the tons of dishes piling up, stand with your feet a shoulders width apart.
 Make sure your knees are slightly bent.
 Lift yourself up to your tippy toes and hold that position for fifteen seconds.
 Rest.
 Repeat.
-Continue this throughout your dish washing endeavor.
+Continue this throughout your dishwashing endeavor.

 This builds leg and butt muscles.

 Usually, you use your dominant hand to control the vacuum and you move along with the vacuum as you cover the space that you’re cleaning.
 Let’s face it, depending on the vacuum that you have, it is heavy.
 Allow your body, along with the vacuum, to be the resistance.

 Stand in a solitary position in the middle of the floor with your feet together (this way, you can cover the floor space while utilizing both sides of your body).
 Start with whichever side you like and vacuum as far as you can without moving from the spot.
 Once you are finished with one side, move to the other.